-Raspberry Vinaigrette is a staple at my house.
-This fruity vinaigrette is low fat, naturally sweetened and pairs perfectly with spinach or dark leafy green salads.
+This fruity vinaigrette is low fat, naturally sweetened, and pairs perfectly with spinach or dark leafy green salads.
 It is sweet, tangy, and gets my kids excited about eating their greens--which I consider a WIN!

 How To Make Raspberry Vinaigrette

-My favorite way to serve this raspberry vinaigrette is in a simple Raspberry Summer Salad, with mixed greens, diced avocados, chopped almonds and additional fresh raspberries.
+My personal favorite way to serve this raspberry vinaigrette is in a simple salad made with mixed greens, fresh raspberries, and slivered chopped almonds.

 - Homemade Ranch Dressing